Jonas Vileišis: Political career

 From 1917 to 1920, Vileišis participated in the work of the Council of Lithuania.
 He was the only member to oppose the Declaration of Independence of December 11, 1917, in which Lithuania promised to be Germany's satellite.
 Vileišis was one of the four members of the Council to resign on January 26, 1918, on the grounds that the Council of Lithuania had no right to usurp the rights of the Constituent Assembly of Lithuania, and that its authority only applied to the determination of Lithuania's future and model of the state.
 All twenty members of the Council voted on February 16 to the new edition brought by four members (Jonas Vileišis, Mykolas Biržiška, Steponas Kairys and Stanisław Narutowicz), that returned with new edition of Act of Independence of Lithuania.
 A few days afterward, together with Justinas Staugaitis and Jurgis Šaulys, he left for Germany to seek recognition of Lithuanian independence.

-From 1917 to 1922 he was a member of the Lithuanian Popular Socialist Democratic Party; from 1922 to 1929 he was a member of the Lithuanian Peasant Popular Union.
+From 1917 to 1922 he was a member of the Lithuanian Popular Socialist Democratic Party; from 1922 to 1929 he was a member of the Lithuanian Popular Peasants' Union.
 In 1929 he resigned the post of Chairman of the Central Committee and from the party.

 He was invited to serve in the First Cabinet of Lithuania, although he refused.
 On December 18, 1918, he became Minister of Internal Affairs in the Second Cabinet of Lithuania.
 While working as a minister he organized municipalities, appointed physicians to every county of Lithuania, and published laws governing cooperatives and army recruitment.
 Vileišis resigned, along with the entire cabinet, on March 12, 1919.

 The Fourth Cabinet of Lithuania (June 12–October 2, 1919) appointed Vileišis Minister of Finance.
 He prepared a plan for Lithuanian currency reform, although it was not implemented.

 In 1919 he was sent as an ambassador to the United States, where he worked to obtain recognition of the state de jure and establish financial and trade relations.
 He also solicited donations from the Lithuanian-American community, collecting over 1.8 million US dollars; and more importantly, he managed to unite the Lithuanian diaspora.
 In 1922 he was elected to the First Lithuanian parliament (Seimas), and was a presidential candidate in the June 19, 1922 elections.